MyDumper's logo MyDumper's logo

 --defaults-extra-file

-• where: receives a comparasion compatible with the table definition.
+• where: It receives a comparison compatible with the table definition;

-• limit: which receives a number and forces the select statement to do not read more reads if it reaches the limit.
+• limit: It receives a number and forces the SELECT statement to avoid reading more reads if it reaches the limit;

-• num_threads: Defines the amount of threads that will be used for the table.
+• num_threads: It defines the amount of threads that will be used for the table;

-• columns_on_select: the list of columns in the SELECT statement will be replace by the content of this parameter.
+• columns_on_select: The list of columns in the SELECT statement will be replaced by the content of this parameter;

-• partition_regex: Defines a regular expression to filter the partitions to export
+• partition_regex: It defines a regular expression to filter the partitions to export.

 For example: